 Goffe also was invited to testify on the issue before a Senate committee in October 2017, where she expressed the dire need for these dogs to protect the country.

 Networking/Education – The first AKC US Detection Dog Conference took place in early 2017 to start a conversation about increasing the domestic supply of detection candidates.
 The stakeholders and speakers included members of government, academia and private training/breeding facilities.
-The third annual conference will be held Aug.
-27-29, 2019, in Durham, NC.
+The fourth annual conference will be held Aug.
+25-27, 2020, in Durham, NC.

 Breeder Outreach – AKC works with thousands of breeders around the country, but most are unaware of the detection dog shortage.
 The AKC Feasibility Study committee is taking steps to communicate the need to breeders through presentations to kennel clubs and parent clubs and articles in AKC newsletters and magazines.